shenghaoyang/get_tsc_coeff/README.md

 `get_tsc_coeff`
 ---------------

-Nasty tool that reads coefficients used to convert TSC ticks into nanoseconds, from the `vvar` data page mapped by the kernel into a process.
+Nasty tool that reads coefficients used to convert TSC tick deltas into nanosecond deltas, from the `vvar` data page mapped by the kernel into a process.

 (why would you _ever_ need this?)